catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 .. _`percona`: https://www.percona.com/blog/2017/10/18/chose-mysql-innodb_log_file_size/

-For write heave workloads, the parameters to look at changing would be:
+For write heavy workloads, the parameters to look at changing would be:

 .. code-block:: bash